Chapter 8

 Following lunch at the venue, the two bands were separated into two different gymnasiums to continue their rehearsals.
 In an effort to keep the tour a secret until closer to announcing dates, the locations of the rehearsals alternated between a church, a convention centre, and a school that was no longer in use.

 As the girls took a short break, Melanie pulled herself up onto the stage at the side of the gymnasium, her feet banging agains the boards on the front and echoing loudly throughout the space.
-She groaned and pulled off her shoe and sock, looking at the bandage to make sure she wasn't bleeding through it with all of the dancing they'd done that morning.
+She groaned and pulled off her shoe and sock, looking at the bandage to make sure she wasn't bleeding through it with all of the dancing they had done that morning.

 "Should you take a break for a while?"
 Emma asked worriedly, looking at Melanie's wrapped foot.
 Melanie shook her head and carefully flexed her foot, hissing as the cuts stung with her movement.
 Emma kept her eye on Melanie, knowing she wouldn't take a break no matter how poorly she was feeling.
 She leaned her head on Melanie's shoulder and sighed, looking out at everyone in the gymnasium.
 The two of them sat alone on the stage, watching the chaos in the room.
 Mel was messing around with the dancers, forcing her boyfriend, Jim, to carry her on his back, Geri was off to the side, running through some of the choreography with Priscilla, their choreographer, and Victoria had ducked out of the room to call her boyfriend.